teejl/the_TeeJ/README.md

 I graduated from the University of Texas at Austin in Pure Mathematics.
 I like to think of myself as a mathematician just as all the old geezers did.
 However my contribution as a mathematician isn't like theirs.
 They directly contributed by writing papers, while I am simply a soldier on the front lines.
 I swing away at problems in my path via calculator, computer, or good ole paper.
 I am just an average person trying to solve every puzzle that catches my interest.
 I guess some can say "average" is very subjective.
 Nonetheless, I love solving puzzles in anyway I can.
 When you break everything down that is who I am, a Problem Solver.

+## Online Certs
+I was watching a youtube about different tech occupations.
+One that really caught my eye was machine learning engineer.
+Sounds like the perfect mix between hands on problem solving and research.
+Often I think this means I need to shoot for a masters degree.
+I am at the point where if I did go masters degree I would have to go with Computer Science.
+I think it would benefit my background and be a lot of fun.
+The one catch is that I don't have to get a masters.
+There is this guy Daniel Bourke that I have been creeping on and he did it right.
+He has a bunch of different certifications in the topic that he enjoys.
+On top of that he has read many books and has his own youtube channel.

+This is the age we live in.
+We can advertise ourself so well with technology that the audience won't question whether you are qualified or not, but instead they will trust you from the content you have created.
+I pray I can learn from this mindset and influence others to do the same.

 ## Chicago
 As you might not be aware of I moved to Chicago about 6 months ago. and well WOW!
 This place is amazing.
 The summers here are INSANE!!
 On the contrary I actually have a guilty pleasure of the snow.
 People here are super friendly with the occasional off scenarios.
 Transportation is as well amazing.
 I couldn't imagine a more functioning city.
 I am blessed to be here.